jubin256/game-matchmaker/README.md

 Project - game-matchmaker

-Bot Behaviours -
+Bot commands -
+On-message(user input): Commands are used by messaging using the format !<command-name> in a channel where the bot is running

-    core functions -
+    core commands -
-        1) On-message(user input):  !LFG <game-name> <no.of player> (additional options can be included such as rank,role)
+        1) !LFG <game-name> <max no.of players> (additional options may be included later such as rank filters, role) Creates a unique game id which other players can join (see Join command) till the max number of players is reached
-        2) post LFG request with unique id on channel, maintains player queue
-        3) On-message(user-input) - !Join <LFG-request-id>
+        2) !Join <match-id> <player-name>
+            Adds the given player name to the given match (if not full)
-        5) On-message(user-input) - !Leave <LFG-request-id>
+        5) !Leave <match-id> <player-name>
-        6) Updates player queue on Join/Leave
+            Removes the given player name from the given match

     info functions
-        1) List all available command options
+        1) List all available command options (to be implemented)
-        2) detailed help for each command
+        2) Detailed help for each command (to be implemented)